lijerrymagic/face_mask_detection_pytorch_lenet/README.md

 - Pytorch
 - Pillow

-if run on CPU, use:
+If run on CPU, use:
 `python3 project.py`

-if run on GPU, use:
+If run on GPU, use:
 `python3 --use_cuda 1 project.py`

 ## 2. Code structure
+`class MaskDataSet(Dataset):
+...`
+### Custom dataset class extended Pytorch Dataset, use to store and process pictures and apply transforms from inputs.

 ## 3. Performance results